-1 Symbol for tips Text passages with this symbol provide you with further information. ₩ Symbol for action steps Text passages with this symbol instruct you to perform actions. ⇒ Symbol for action results Text passages with this symbol describe the result of the preceding action.
+1 Symbol for tips Text passages with this symbol provide you with further information. ₩¢ Symbol for action steps Text passages with this symbol instruct you to perform actions. ⇔ Symbol for action results Text passages with this symbol describe the result of the preceding action.

 Tab.
-1.3: Terms and abbreviations
+1.3: Terms and abbreviations 100.1.0.
+Torris and approviations

 Response time The response time of the protective device is the maximum time between the occurrence of the event that results in activation of the safety sensor and the provision of the switching signal at the interface of the protective device (e.g., OFF state of the OSSD pair).

 Blanking Deactivation of the protective function of individual beams or beam areas with monitoring for interruption

 ESPE Electro-sensitive protective equipment

-CS Switching signal from a control
+CS Switching signal from a control (Controller Signal)

-(Controller Signal)

-FG Function group
+FG Function group (Function G roup)

-(Function Group)

 LED LED, display element in transmitter and receiver

-MaxiScan Multiple scan, up to 100 ms
+MaxiScan Maximum number of scans depending on the protective field length (2 variants: response time of 50 ms and 100 ms)

 MLC Brief description of the safety sensor, consisting of transmitter and receiver

 MTTF d Mean time to dangerous failure

 (Mean Time To dangerous Failure)

 OSSD Safety-related switching output

 (Output Signal Switching Device)

-PFH d Probability of a dangerous failure per hour
+PFH{d} Probability of a dangerous failure per hour

 (Probability of dangerous Failure per Hour)

 PFI (Protection Field Interrupted)

 PL Performance Level

 P-mode Protective mode

 Reduced resolution Reduction of the detection capability of the protective field without monitoring for tolerating small objects in the protective field

 RES Start/restart interlock

 (Start/ RES tart interlock)

 Scan Consecutive scans of the protective field from the first to the last beam

 Safety sensor System consisting of transmitter and receiver

 SIL Safety Integrity Level

 SPG Smart Process Gating

-TH Timer halt signal
+ТН Timer halt signal

 State ON: device intact, OSSD switched on

 OFF: device intact, OSSD switched off

 Locking: device, connection or control / operation faulty, OSSD switched off (lock-out)